 We use water all the time in our daily lives.
 We drink it, clean with it, cook with it, water plants, and even swim in it.
-The tap water that Philadelphians rely on originates from the Schuylkill and Delaware Rivers.
-The Philadelphia Water Department (PWD) is responsible for making the water clean and safe to drink and for collecting it after we have used it.
+The tap water that your city relies on originates from a creek or stream.
+A public utility is responsible for making the water clean and safe to drink and for collecting it after we have used it.
 This now polluted water is cleaned once more and returned to the river.
-We call this the urban water use cycle; it connects all Philadelphians to the rivers and gives us all a reason to care about protecting them.
+We call this the urban water use cycle; it connects all citizens to the rivers and gives us all a reason to care about protecting them.
 It is a public responsibility all around - to supply it, clean it up, and protect it at its source.